darlintonprauchner/experiments-at-edge/server-experiments/readme.md

 ### 10. Final test

-Reload the same page opened on step `6`, you should now see a `Blue` or `Red` (or even `Green`) variations of the page, dependent on your LaunchDarkly rollout configuration.
+Reload the same page opened on step `6`, you should now see all the feature flags now listed.
+This demonstrates how we can compose feature flag gathering outside of your codebase, and simply use them as an always readilly availalbe tool.

-Also notice on cookies, you should see your unique customer identifier set on `cookie-exp-edge`.